 BIOLOGICAL CONFLICT: The biological conflict linked to the middle ear and Eustachian tubes is a “morsel conflict”, specifically, a conflict related to a “sound morsel”.

-RIGHT MIDDLE EAR AND RIGHT EUSTACHIAN TUBES
+RIGHT MIDDLE EAR AND RIGHT EUSTACHIAN TUBE

 The desired “sound” might concern the voice of a particular person.
 Newborns and infants suffer the conflict when they can’t “catch” the reassuring voice of the mother.
 A praise (at school, at home, at work), an acknowledgment, an approval, an offer, a compliment, a proposal, a promise, an apology, a confession, or the “I love you”-morsel one is “drooling” to hear could activate the conflict.
 In biological terms, the “sound morsel” is equal to nourishment (see also visual morsel related to the tear glands).
 A hearing conflict can also be experienced when an important message (an announcement) or a sound (telephone ring, baby phone, siren or other acoustic warning signals) were overheard causing a predicament.
 The much desired “sound morsel” could also be the “sound of silence”.

-LEFT MIDDLE EAR AND LEFT EUSTACHIAN TUBES
+LEFT MIDDLE EAR AND LEFT EUSTACHIAN TUBE

 Such an undesired “sound morsel” relates to any “acoustic dirt” one wants to “evacuate”, for example, an insult, verbal assaults, an accusation, complaints, scolding, criticism, distressing news, hearing something upsetting, the voice of a nagging boss, colleague, parent or spouse or, for a newborn, the voice of a stranger.

-CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase cells in the middle ear or Eustachian tubes proliferate proportionally to the intensity of the conflict.
+CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase, cells in the middle ear or Eustachian tube proliferate proportionally to the intensity of the conflict.
 The biological purpose of the cell increase is to be better able to absorb (right ear) or expel (left ear) the “sound morsel”.
 Hence, during conflict activity the hearing ability is actually enhanced (in Nature, hearing the approach of a predator or other potential dangers is essential for survival).
 If the conflict persists, a flat (absorptive type) or compact growth (secretory type) develops in the ear.
 With prolonged conflict activity the cell buildup could completely fill the middle ear or occlude the Eustachian tube.
 The Eustachian tubes convey air from the back of the nose into the middle ear to equalize ear pressure.
 Once a Eustachian tube is blocked, the vacuum created in the ear pulls the eardrum inward making hearing difficult as the retracted eardrum can no longer vibrate.
 As a result, the ear feels blocked.

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer needed.
 Healing symptoms are ear discharge and earaches due to the swelling with some degree of hearing loss.
 This is commonly called a middle ear infection (otitis media).
-When healing takes place in the Eustachian tubes, the discharge flowing into the middle ear simulates a “middle ear infection”.
+When healing takes place in the Eustachian tube, the discharge flowing into the middle ear simulates a “middle ear infection”.
 Candidiasis in the ear occurs when fungi assist the healing process.

 If the required microbes are not available upon the resolution of the conflict, because they were destroyed through an overuse of antibiotics, the additional cells remain.
 Eventually, the growth becomes encapsulated with connective tissue.
 In conventional medicine, this is usually diagnosed as an ear polyp.